top of page

 • Improve water quality and quantity

-• Educate community members about the connection between hygiene, water, sanitation, and disease
+• Educate about the connection between WASH and watersheds

 WATER